-1. The Master Development Agreement was not an application to develop "the property at issue" as required by the Nevada Supreme Court in State when added to the City's denial of the 35-Acre Applications, the City denied two applications on the merits as required under State for final decision ripeness.
+28 because the City disapproved the Developer's Master Development Agreement ("MDA") and that when added to the City's denial of the 35-Acre Applications, the City denied two applications on the merits as required under State for final decision ripeness.
 The MDA, while it included the 35-Acre Property, covered the entire 250-acre Badlands.
 Ex.
 LL at 801.
 It did not constitute an application to develop the 35-Acre Property standing alone, which is "the property at issue" in the takings inquiry.
 See State, 131 Nev. at 419.
 The City's denial of the MDA, therefore, is not considered a second application to develop the 35-Acre Property for purposes of ripeness.